 - 1/4 cup water

-- Line a square dish (preferably 7×7 or 8×8 inches) with parchment paper.
+- Line the dish: Line a 7×7 or 8×8 square dish with parchment paper.

-- Create the caramel layer by adding pitted medjool dates, water, and vanilla extract to a food processor.
-Process until a smooth, caramel-like consistency is formed, scraping down the sides of the food processor as needed.
+- Prepare the salted caramel: Combine medjool dates, water, vanilla, and salt in the food processor.
+Process until a caramel-like consistency forms.
+Scrape down the sides of the food processor between pulses, as needed, until smooth.

-- Toss crushed pecans on top and gently press them into the caramel layer.
+- Add the salted caramel and pecans: Spread the caramel over the crust in an even layer.
+Toss crushed pecans on top and gently press them into the caramel.

-- Store dish in the freezer for at least 30 minutes before slicing and serving.
+- Chill: Chill in the freezer for at least 30 minutes before slicing the bars.
+Enjoy!

 - Serving Size: 1 bar